PeTPPPP/TSUI/README.md

   - ReportType
   - ReporterQualification

-The columns to encode in seperated files:
+The columns to encode in separated files:
 - hist202104_utf_EN_final.txt:
   - DiseaseID
 - reac202104_utf_EN_final.txt:
   - AdverseEventPreferredTerm
 - drug202104_utf_EN_final.txt:
   - ActiveIngredient
   - ActiveIngredientFromProductName
   - ReasonForUse

-- The descriptions of the encoded values are in data/TSUI_Encoded/EncodedColumnValues with the format:
+The descriptions of the encoded values are in data/TSUI_Encoded/EncodedColumnValues with the format:
 Table name\tColumn Name\tCoded Value\tDescription,
 data/TSUI_Encoded/ActiveIngredientList for DrugID and data/TSUI_Encoded/AdverseEventPreferredTermList for Adverse_eventID